TBD54566975/developer.tbd.website/site/blog/2024-01-30-shifting-loan-power-to-brrowers.md

 Typically, borrowers endure aggressively pitched products from dozens of lending institutions.
 FormFree shifts control to users for more tailored loan consideration.

 ## How FormFree Uses Web5

 FormFree uses the following Web5 technologies:

 - [Decentralized Identifiers (DID)](/docs/web5/decentralized-identifiers/what-are-dids) - After sign up, the application associates a user's account with a DID.
 - [Verifiable Credentials (VC)](/docs/web5/verifiable-credentials/what-are-vcs) - A borrower's credit profile is secured as a Verifiable Credential enabling the borrower's information to stay anonymous and tamper-proof.

 ## Coming Soon - tbLend and Credential Selector

 As part of our [incubation program](/community/incubation-projects/), organizations such as [FormFree](https://www.formfree.com/), [Sophtron](https://sophtron.com/index), and [MX](https://www.mx.com/) are working in partnership to build Web5 protocols that will help their products evolve.

 - [tbLend](https://github.com/TBD54566975/incubation-tblend#web5service) - A Web5 protocol that connects the lender and borrower to exchange money securely.
 - [Credential Selector](https://github.com/TBD54566975/incubation-verifiable-credential-selector) - A Web5 protocol that enables developers to embed the Verifiable Credentials (VCs) into their application and allows users to select and retrieve VCs.

 ## Rewatch the full episode

 Learn more about what FormFree is building and watch the full live stream [here](https://youtu.be/vXYyT8rLaR4).

-<iframe class="aspect-video" src="https://www.youtube.com/embed/vXYyT8rLaR4" title="formfree" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe className="aspect-video" src="https://www.youtube.com/embed/vXYyT8rLaR4" title="formfree" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowFullScreen></iframe>

-*This post highlights key moments from our collaborative live stream with leaders and builders at FormFree.
+_This post highlights key moments from our collaborative live stream with leaders and builders at FormFree.
 Join our weekly live streams every Friday at 12pm ET/9 am PT.
 We're learning how innovators and community members are advancing the Self-Sovereign Identity and Global Payments industry.
-Tune in next time via [Twitch](https://twitch.tv/tbdevs ) or in our community [Discord](https://discord.com/invite/tbd).*
+Tune in next time via [Twitch](https://twitch.tv/tbdevs) or in our community [Discord](https://discord.com/invite/tbd)._